 |Standard liquidity||Can not help healthcare costs|

-- The annuity policy can generate higher payout rates to you than an income rider (variable annuity, fixed annuity, fixed indexed annuities) will in some cases.
+- In some cases, the annuity policy can generate higher payout rates for you than an income rider (variable annuity, fixed annuity, fixed indexed annuities) will.

 - The annuity payments to you are guaranteed.
-You can choose how often you collect your retirement paychecks, typically on a monthly, quarterly, semi-annually, or annual basis.
+You can choose how often you collect your retirement paychecks, typically monthly, quarterly, semi-annually, or annually.

-- You can have peace of mind knowing there’s consistent income coming in as if you were working during retirement.
+- You can have peace of mind knowing there’s consistent income as if you were working during retirement.

 - It offers an irrevocable stream of retirement paychecks, which means once the income start date has begun, there’s no turning the annuity payments off.

 - Little to no regular liquidity features like fixed index annuities or variable annuities.